mojaloop/pisp-project/docs/design-decisions/README.md

 > For now, let's place the decisions inline for ease of reference, but we may want each decision to have it's own `.md` file in the future.

 ## Outstanding Questions
-- Q: Should the `mojaloop/auth-service` API be Sync or Async?

 - Q: How does the switch _know_ to send a callback to the PISP after a sucessful transfer?
   - when DFSPA issues `POST /transfer`, that's between DFSPA  + DFSPB